LIQUID GOLD "DANCE YOURSELF DIZZY"

 We all love a bit of early 80s disco don't we?
-Well, maybe you don't, but "Dance Yourself Dizzy" by Liquid Gold was an upbeat disco tune that reached #2 in the UK in 1980 and was the English band's biggest hit, achieving a silver sales certificate and spending 14 weeks in the Top 75.
+Well, maybe you don't, but "Dance Yourself Dizzy" by Liquid Gold was an upbeat disco tune that reached #2 in the UK in 1980, and was the English band's biggest hit, achieving a silver sales certificate and spending 14 weeks in the Top 75.
 The song also reached No.2 in Ireland, and No.5 in Belgium.

 However, they made it into the charts again in 1999, but not as a band!
 This time, Synth and Strings, a 1999 UK chart hit by Yomanda was based around a sample from Dance Yourself Dizzy.